 - National Registry of Evidence Based Programs and Practices - California Evidence Based Clearinghouse - g.
-Referrals: All TAY, adults and older adults screened will be assessed to determine if they are appropriate for the short-term intervention or whether they should be immediately referred to more specialized services. - h.
-Staffing: At least one of the staff dedicated to each project will be a licensed mental health clinician to supervise the work of other clinical staff. - i.
-Building a Trauma Informed System of Care: Prior to project implementation program staff will participate in training and planning discussions on trauma informed care practices; how trauma affects the whole person; how multigenerational trauma and life stressors can have an adverse effects on physical and mental health; and how individual as well as multi-generational trauma may influence how one receives and accesses services and supports.
+Referrals: All adults screened will be assessed to determine if they are appropriate for the short-term intervention or whether they should be immediately referred to more specialized services. - h.
+Staffing: At least one of the staff dedicated to each project will be a licensed mental health clinician to supervise the work of other clinical staff.